yazid-hoblos/SOLARIS/biomera/README.md

 - `public/` — static web assets (HTML/CSS/JS) for the web UI.
 - `workspace/` — agent workspace (user session files, generated artifacts).

-This README documents the BIOMERA components; if you expect additional files or a different layout please tell me and I will adjust the documentation accordingly.

 ## How to run